Iridium Hybrid Devices in TG - Alerts, Reports and caveats

-The G120 provides the ability to connect an external Iridium Edge modem - for out of coverage fail-over tracking.
+The G120 & G150 provide the ability to connect an external Iridium Edge modem - for out of coverage fail-over tracking.
 It is important to understand what can be done with this solution, and the limitations of what information and functionality is available when the unit sends data via Iridium.

 Iridium Hybrid technology

-It is important to note that the G120 is designed as a 'hybrid' device - which operates on the cellular network when in cellular coverage, and uploads some data when out of range.
-The G120 is not intended as an 'Iridium only' device - that will never be in cellular coverage.
+It is important to note that the G120 & G150 are designed as a 'hybrid' devices - which operate on the cellular network when in cellular coverage, and uploads some data when out of range.
+The G120 & G150 are not intended as 'Iridium only' devices - that will never be in cellular coverage.

 Cellular coverage is required to: